LaxmanByte/my-first-web-app/README.md

 # my-first-web-app
+Purpose:
-his project lays the foundation for a Continuous Integration pipeline using Jenkins for a simple web application.
-The goal is to automate code checkout and streamline the development process, with potential to expand into testing and deployment.
+This project is a learning exercise to establish a basic Continuous Integration (CI) pipeline using Jenkins.
+The codebase is a simple web application.
+The focus is on automating code checkout from a Git repository.